KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 * But always with infinite variation

 * Souls and hypostases unfold uniquely —
-even when sourced from the same eternal resonance.
+even while held within the same eternal resonance.

 > Even if its root is one,
 > its fruit differs across the fields